-What started out as a solution has become part of the problem.
+Some say that what started out as a solution has become part of the problem.

-What you need to do to avoid this is keep a balance: use your ATS for productivity gains while also retaining the human side of your hiring process.
 Below, we’ll look at how to do that by examining what most often damages the candidate experience, and the tools and methods you can use to fix it.

-1 – Writing detailed job descriptions
+1. Writing barren job descriptions

 - State the benefits and salary range.